 Pro tip: Aim for an eye-catching image of your class project and a few key bullets that give an overview of the class.
 Less is more in this case, but don’t forget to include your referral link so that you’ll receive the $10 referral bonus for each person who signs up for Premium Membership to access your classes.
 Post these materials on local community boards, in cafes, craft stores, and art galleries.

 Are you a member of a local creative group, church, or volunteer organization that may be interested in learning a new skill?
 Make an announcement in your next meeting or write a blurb for the community newsletter about your Skillshare classes.

-Pro tip: Frame your announcement as an invitation to join Skillshare’s online learning community, letting your local group know that they can gain access to your classes and 5,000+ others on interesting topics by signing up through your referral link – all for just $0.99 through our current offer for first-time Premium Members!
+Pro tip: Frame your announcement as an invitation to join Skillshare’s online learning community, letting your local group know about a special offer to gain access to your classes and 5,000+ others on interesting topics by signing up through your referral link – a free month of membership for all new Premium Members!

 Leverage Your Existing Business

 Whether you sell products online through Etsy or have a booth setup at your local flea market, be sure to have some marketing materials on hand about your latest Skillshare class.

 Pro tip: Include a small info card with each order you ship out to customers or print some flyers for your booth at a local craft fair.
 Highlight your class as a way for your customers to learn about your unique, creative process.